hanami/guides-v2/docs/application-architecture/containers.md

 notifications_service[development]> Hanami.app["emails.welcome.operations.send"].call(name: "New user", email_address: "email@example.com")
 Sending greetings to New user email@example.com!
-=> nil
 ```

 Most of the time however, you won't use the container directly via `Hanami.app`, but will instead make use of the container through the dependency injection system it supports.
+Let's see how that works!

 ## Dependency injection